 Check out Francisca Alonso’s thoughts in the video here, further exploring techniques to turn your empty nest into a fun and profitable hobby.

 Do you want to learn more about Silvernest as a homesharing solution?
-Visit us online!
+Visit our website!